TN 149 (06-25)

 • an incompetent adult and the payee is the legal guardian of the incompetent adult.

-Thus, a legal guardian who is a representative payee may provide authorization, but only because the person is the legal guardian, not because the person is the representative payee.
-Competent adults must give us authorization even if they have a representative payee.
+Thus, a legal guardian who is a representative payee may provide WEIA, but only because the person is the legal guardian, not because the person is the representative payee.
+Competent adults must give us WEIA even if they have a representative payee.

-3. Providing the scope and duration, and the Privacy Act Statement, for the authorization
+3. Providing the scope and duration, and the Privacy Act Statement for WEIA

-Before you request authorization, you must provide the individual with the scope and duration of the authorization and the Privacy Act Statement regarding the authorization.
-For more information on how to provide this information, see GN 00204.150C.1.b in this section.
+Before you request WEIA, you must inform the individual about the scope and duration of the authorization and the Privacy Act Statement regarding the authorization.
+For more information on what information to provide, see GN 00204.150C.2.b in this section.

-When an individual revokes his or her authorization, you must provide him or her with a printed revocation statement.
-For more information on revocations, see GN 00204.150D in this section
+When an individual revokes their WEIA, you must provide them with the printed notice, “Important Information – Revocation of Authorization for the Social Security Administration to Obtain Wage and Employment Information.”
+For more information on revocations, see GN 00204.150D in this section.

 4. Potential penalty relief and reduced reporting responsibilities

-Additionally, for SSI cases where an individual has provided authorization, we will find good cause if the claimant or recipient fails or delays to report a change in his or her employer and we will not subject the claimant or recipient to a penalty under 1631(e)(2).
+Additionally, for SSI cases where an individual has provided WEIA, we will find good cause if the claimant or recipient fails or delays to report a change in their employer and we will not subject the claimant or recipient to a penalty under 1631(e)(2).
 For more information on SSI penalties, see SI 02301.100.

-A wage and employment information authorization is valid until a terminating event occurs.
-Terminating events apply separately for SSDI and SSI, except for a revocation of authorization, which terminates the authorization for both programs.
-All terminating events apply prospectively only, and do not invalidate the use of information obtained during past periods.
+WEIA is valid until a terminating event occurs.
+Terminating events apply separately for SSDI and SSI, except for a revocation of WEIA, which terminates the authorization for both programs.
+All terminating events apply prospectively only and do not invalidate the use of information before the terminating event.

 a.
-Terminating events for a wage and employment information authorization under the SSDI program
+Terminating events for WEIA under the SSDI program

 • the individual’s entitlement(s) to SSDI benefits has terminated, the period for appealing any adverse decision has lapsed and no appeal was filed, and no other SSDI claim(s) are pending;